lane-webperformance/legion-metrics/README.md

 #### metrics.Target.MetricsTarget.get()

-Get the metrics currently stored in this MetricsTarget.
+Get the metrics currently stored in this MetricsTarget (as a Promise).

 #### metrics.Target.MetricsTarget.flush()